We will not extend closing date - please upload your photos on time

 It can have man-made features (e.g. city skylines) or disturbances of landscapes, with or without people on photography.

 Representational landscapes (more natural and realistic), an impressionistic landscape or abstract

-Definition of Woman Man Child PID-C
+Definition of Woman Man Child PID-C (only color)

 The closest definition of Woman Man Child section, photography where the only condition is that the subject is female, male or child.